zhezhouzz/underapproximation_type/README.md

 | "let VAR = UNDER_APPR_BASE_RTY in UNDER_APPR_RTY"

 ```
-where the `METHOD_PREDICATE` is the method predcicates introduced in the first line of the file; the quantifers in the first-order logic (FOL) proposition `PROP` is typed (`TYPED_QUANTIFIER`).
+where the `METHOD_PREDICATE` is the method predicates introduced in the first line of the file; the quantifers in the first-order logic (FOL) proposition `PROP` is typed (`TYPED_QUANTIFIER`).

-Currently, the `OCAML_TYPE` supported by the **Poirot** is fixed, which is defined in the file `data/predefined/data_type_decls.ml`.
+Currently, the `OCAML_TYPE` supported by **Poirot** is fixed, which is defined in the file `data/predefined/data_type_decls.ml`.

-The defintion of the coverage type is consistent of the Figure 3 (line `359`), which consists of both "overapproximated-style" refinement type and the "overapproximated-style" refinement type.
+The definition of the coverage type is consistent with Figure 3 (line `359`), which consists of both the "overapproximated-style" refinement type and the "underapproximated-style" refinement type.
 Precisely,
 + the overapproximate refinement type `{v:b | φ}` in the paper is defined as `OVER_APPR_BASE_RTY`.
 + the underapproximate refinement type `[v:b | φ]` in the paper is defined as `UNDER_APPR_BASE_RTY`.
-+ the function type is defined as let expression.
++ the function type is defined as a let expression.
 We use the let binding to represent the argument type and use the body of the let expression to represent the return type.
 For example, `let x = t_x in t` represents the type `x:t_x→t`.
-Here we syntactically disallow the underapproximate base refinement type to be the agrument type following the constraints in the paper (line `422` to `426`).
+Here we syntactically disallow the underapproximate base refinement type to be the arguement type following the constraints in the paper (line `422` to `426`).

 ### Proof Readme of **λ<sup>TG</sup>**